The Tetley

-The Tetley is a contemporary art gallery in Leeds, England, located in the art deco headquarters of the former Tetley's Brewery.
-The gallery was opened on Friday 28 November 2013.
+The Tetley was a contemporary art gallery in Leeds, England, located in the art deco headquarters of the former Tetley's Brewery.
+The gallery was opened on Friday 28 November 2013 and closed on 17 December 2023.
+The charity running it, named Project Space Leeds (from a project which ran from 2006 to 2012) has now rebranded as Yorkshire Contemporary.

 Background

 The gallery's opening was part of a multimillion-pound redevelopment of the former Tetley Brewery site.
 The owners, Carlsberg-Tetley ended ale and beer production at the site in 2011, demolishing all but the headquarters.

 This building was retained to provide commercial office space and, in 2013, space to rehouse an existing contemporary artist-led space and registered charity, Project Space Leeds.
 Upon its move, the charity began operating as 'The Tetley'.
 The charity took on the specific brief of operating as a Leeds-equivalent to the Cornerhouse in Manchester and Baltic Centre for Contemporary Art in Gateshead.

 The refurbishment of the building for the arts centre was overseen by the co-directors of Project Space Leeds, Pippa Hale and Kerry Harker, and Chris Walker of Esh Construction, with partial funding from the Arts Council England.

 In January 2016 Bryony Bond, a former curator at the Whitworth Art Gallery in Manchester was appointed the new Creative Director of The Tetley.

-The Tetley art space has a lease on the building until 2023.
+The Tetley art space had a lease on the building until 2023.